Defeating Our Human Nature (Part 5. Lasciviousness - Runaway Lust)

 "You shall love the LORD your God with all your heart, with all you soul, with all your strength.
 And these words which I command you today shall be in your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
 You shall bind them as a sign on your hand, and they shall be frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates."
 (Deuteronomy 6:5-9)

 I don't know about you, but it bothers me to know that God hears every idle thought, every lascivious moment.
 I know that as a redeemed man, my sins are forgiven, past present and future, but it still makes my face red knowing the thoughts that flit in and out of my mind as I try to keep my mind constantly on Christ.
-I do my best but I am a sinner and I have to confess on a regular basis to keep my fellowship sweet with God.
-I do not want to be ashamed because I am in the midst of something lascivious when Jesus comes in the clouds to receive me into glory.
+I do my best but I am a sinner and I have to confess and readjust my thoughts on a regular basis to keep my fellowship sweet with God.
+I don't want to be ashamed because I am in the midst of something lascivious when Jesus comes in the clouds to receive me into glory.
 I know how far the Lord has brought me.
 My family and closest friends know.
 Yet in a moment's time my mind would return to the filth from which God pulled me.
 I must be ever mindful of the potential of sin and keep my mind on things above.
 I urge all my readers to do the same.
 May God bless your efforts to keep you safe from sin.

 "Therefore, let him who thinks he stands take heed lest he fall."
 (1 Corinthians 10:12)